top of page

 Medicare is pretty simple once you get used to it, but it can certainly be confusing when you first start researching it, and especially when you first enroll in Medicare.
 We have seen the best-intentioned people make mistakes that could have been easily avoided if they had only asked for help.
 Therefore, we are dedicating this article to everyone who wishes they had a mulligan when they first enrolled in Medicare.

-Medicare has several separate Enrollment Periods each year (AEP, IEP, OEP, SEP), which can make things pretty confusing for anyone.
+Medicare has several separate Enrollment Periods each year (AEP, IEP, OEP, SEP), which can be confusing for anyone.
 But your Initial Enrollment Period (IEP) is by far the most important one of them all.

 There can be consequences and penalties if a new Medicare Beneficiary does not enroll in Medicare within their IEP, provided they have no other "Creditable Medical Coverage", such as a Group Employer Health Plan from a company with more than 20 Employees, or FEHB Members.

 Everyone has the same Initial Enrollment Period for Medicare.
-It is the Seven-Month Period that starts three months before your birth month and ends three months after your birth month.
+The Seven-Month Period starts three months before your birth month and ends three months after it.

-Many people who have Group Health Insurance from their employer and have decided to work past Age 65 can choose to delay their IEP until they retire and their Group Health Insurance ends.
+Many people with employer-sponsored Group Health Insurance who plan to work past Age 65 can delay their IEP until they retire and their Group Health Insurance ends.
 For these people, their IEP will begin once their Group Health Insurance ends.

 Many people dislike the cost of having COBRA coverage as a short-term solution for Maintaining Health Insurance from the time they retire from their employer until